-Social media consultant
+6. Social media consultant

-As long as houses come with lawns and outdoor maintenance, there will be a need for landscapers.The simplicity of the job, from mowing the lawn to trimming trees, means it can open doors to college degrees in the field, which can lead to jobs with theme parks or college campuses.
+As long as houses come with lawns and outdoor maintenance, there will be a need for landscapers.
+These jobs can be as simple as mowing the lawn or trimming trees, and if your child finds they have an eye for landscaping, their experience can open doors to college degrees in the field, which can lead to jobs with theme parks or college campuses.

-Babysitting or dog walking
+8. Babysitting or dog walking

 Technology has brought traditional job choices for teens into the modern age.
-Sites like SitterCity, Care.com and Rover.com have made it easy for people to hire and pay child or pet sitters.
+Sites like Sittercity, Care.com and Rover.com have made it easy for people to hire and pay child or pet sitters.
 Encourage your child to gain some experience by babysitting for family members or neighbors.
 After they've gotten some experience, they can set up an online account to allow them to truly grow their business in an accessible way.

-Etsy shop owner
+9. Etsy shop owner

 Sites like Etsy have transformed the way crafters bring their talent to the world.
 They no longer have to rely on fairs and events to show off their creations; instead, they can sell their products online to customers around the world.
 If your child has a knack for crafting and creativity, Etsy may offer a great business opportunity.
 Etsy has a comprehensive guide on fees and owning your own business, along with guidelines for minors.

-Cooking and baking
+10. Cooking and baking

 Public interest in upcycling and recycling clothing and other items has led to the success of stores such as ReStore and vintage clothing shops.
 Collect unwanted items from neighbors, friends and family members, restore items to better quality, and sell them for fair prices.
 It's a great way to be green and make some money from previously unwanted items.

 Whatever new opportunity you and your child choose, this is a great time to teach the importance of work-life balance, responsibility and the importance of taxes.
-Encourage young entrepreneurs to try their best and seek success with their new business.
+Encourage your young entrepreneurs to try their best and seek success with their new business.
 Even if it doesn't turn out as planned, you can show them that adversity is a part of life, and that failure is an opportunity to retool an idea or open a door to a new opportunity.